Want the why behind the printables? Read teaching kids gratitude for the daily habits this toolkit builds.

 Gratitude — Frequently Asked Questions

-What ages is this toolkit for?
+What ages is this toolkit designed for?

 Can teachers use this in the classroom?

-Do I need to buy the book to use this toolkit?
+Do I need to buy the book to use this?

 No. This toolkit stands completely on its own.
-It pairs naturally with Teaching Kids Good Manners: The Old School Way but works just as well without it.
+If you want the broader character and manners framework, Vernon’s book Teaching Kids Good Manners: The Old School Way is available on Amazon.

 Related Toolkits & Resources

-Ready to Teach Your Child Gratitude the Old-School Way?
+Ready to Teach Gratitude the Old-School Way?